1. Privacy Summary

 We reserve the right to disclose to third parties your information to comply with applicable laws including but not limited to disclosure in accordance with the Act, the Regulation of Investigatory Powers Act 2000 and lawful authority requests, to safeguard the proper operation of our systems and to protect ourselves and the companies we work with.

-The Data Processors that The Bookseller currently works with to enhance the services we provide include, but are not limited to: Access, Adestra, Buxton Press, ESco, Epaqo, Eventsforce, Salesforce, Spatial, VE Interactive.
+The Data Processors that The Bookseller currently works with to enhance the services we provide include, but are not limited to: Access, Upland Adestra, Buxton Press, ESco, Epiqo, Eventsforce, Salesforce, Spatial, VE Interactive.
 Please contact us for the most up-to-date list, if required.

 6. Information Security